 By: Blanche Petrich

-Four displaced children died from cold and hunger last week in the icy spots of Chalchihuitán, in the Chiapas Highlands.
+Four displaced children died from cold and hunger last week in the icy parts of Chalchihuitán, in the Chiapas Highlands.
 Two adults also died, according to what the municipal president municipal of that municipality, Martín Gómez Pérez, reported.
 More than one thousand people remain in the mountains, spending the night in caves or under trees, away from their communities, for fear of death threats from paramilitary groups that, according to what the mayor denounced, were armed by the municipal president of Chenalhó, Rosa Pérez.

 One of the little ones that died was three days old.
 His mother gave birth outdoors.
 The others were four years.
 Two adults also died recently.
 The temperatures get down to close to zero degrees during the night and at dawn in that mountainous zone.

 On Saturday, former municipal presidents and agents of Chalchihuitán arrived at the parish of Simojovel to speak with the parish priest Marcelo Pérez and to make the denunciation.
 “We don’t have anything to care for the people.
-There is no medicine of food, and many are sick because they have been living away from their homes almost two months now.
+There is no medicine or food, and many are sick because they have been living away from their homes almost two months now.
 We don’t even have the means to move the most seriously ill, because the roads remain blocked,” the municipal president reported to this newspaper in a telephone interview.

 The children that died were from the communities of Pom, Canaluntik and Telmut.
 To date, the residents of those sites remain displaced, the same as Bolonchojón, Cruztón and three other places.
 “What’s happening is very sad and unjust.
 I no longer know what to do.
 We have no help, nobody listens to us,” Gómez Pérez expressed.